-Noga Alon is a Professor of Mathematics in Princeton University and a Baumritter Professor Emeritus of Mathematics and Computer Science in Tel Aviv University, Israel.
+Noga Alon is a Professor of Mathematics at Princeton University and a Baumritter Professor Emeritus of Mathematics and Computer Science at Tel Aviv University, Israel.
 He received his Ph.
 D. in Mathematics at the Hebrew University of Jerusalem in 1983 and had visiting and part time positions in various research institutes including MIT, Harvard, the Institute for Advanced Study in Princeton, IBM Almaden Research Center, Bell Laboratories, Bellcore and Microsoft Research (Redmond and Israel).
 He joined Tel Aviv University in 1985, served as the head of the School of Mathematical Sciences in 1999-2001, and supervised about 20 PhD students.
 He serves on the editorial boards of more than a dozen international technical journals and has given invited lectures in many conferences, including plenary addresses in the 1996 European Congress of Mathematics and in the 2002 International Congress of Mathematicians.
 He published one book and more than five hundred research papers.

 His research interests are mainly in Combinatorics, Graph Theory and their applications in Theoretical Computer Science.
 His main contributions include the study of expander graphs and their applications, the investigation of derandomization techniques, the foundation of streaming algorithms, the development and applications of algebraic and probabilistic methods in Discrete Mathematics and the study of problems in Information Theory, Combinatorial Geometry and Combinatorial Number Theory.

 He is an ACM Fellow and an AMS Fellow, a member of the Israel Academy of Sciences and Humanities since 1997 and of the Academia Europaea, and an honorary member of the Hungarian Academy of Sciences.
 He received the Erdös prize in 1989, the Feher prize in 1991, the Polya Prize in 2000, the Bruno Memorial Award in 2001, the Landau Prize in 2005, the Gödel Prize in 2005, the Israel Prize in 2008, the EMET Prize in 2011, the Dijkstra Prize in 2016, the Nerode Prize in 2019, the Paris Kanellakis Award in 2020, and an Honorary Doctorate from ETH Zurich in 2013 and from the University of Waterloo in 2015.